-If your weigh-in is a day before your fight, you can undertake more extreme weight-cutting methods.
+If your weigh-in is a day before your flight, you can undertake more extreme weight-cutting methods.
 Basically, you can shed a shit-load more weight than if you have to weigh in the DAY of your fight.
-This is why you see some MMA fighters, Boxers, and Wrestlers who weigh in 24 hours before the fight cut a monstrous amount of weight, with some guys losing upwards of 30-50 lbs in the 24 hours before a fight.
-Naturally these guys end up on an IV drip afterwards to recover, but such dramatic weight loss is possible if you have 24 hours before the fight, the discipline to torture yourself, and the Know-how.
+This is why you see some MMA fighters, Boxers, and Wrestlers who weigh-in 24 hours before the fight cut a monstrous amount of weight, with some guys losing upwards of 30-50 lbs in the 24 hours before a fight.
+Naturally, these guys end up on an IV drip afterward to recover, but such dramatic weight loss is possible if you have 24 hours before the flight, the discipline to torture yourself, and the Know-how.
 However, this sort of huge weight-loss chicanery can not be as drastic if you don’t have that 24 hours.

 Weighing in the day before a fight is a separate topic that has a number of effective methods that can be used.
-The goal with this article is to give a weight cutting method that is easy, simple, and not too taxing on your body.
-Other weight cutting methods such as extreme calorie deficits, marathon saunas and sweatsuit sessons are not going to be covered in this article.
+The goal of this article is to give a weight cutting method that is easy, simple, and not too taxing on your body.
+Other weight cutting methods such as extreme calorie deficits, marathon saunas, and sweatsuit sessions are not going to be covered in this article.

 My Experience Cutting Weight